nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	  </tr>
 	  <tr>
 		<td><b>EMIS</b></td>
-		<td>For the selected date range dd-Mmm-yyyy to dd-Mmm-yyyy subject to patient preferences and/or RCGP exclusions.</td>
+		<td>For the period 'dd-Mmm-yyyy' to 'dd-Mmm-yyyy' subject to patient preferences and/or RCGP exclusions.</td>
 	  </tr>
 	  <tr>
 		<td><b>Vision</b></td>